gaspardpetit/WordAI/README.md

 A specific assistant can also be configured to target a specific model instead of the default one.

+Pinned assistants can be quickly accessed.
+When editing an assistant in the Manage Assistants dialog, enable the **Pinned** checkbox to add it directly to the ribbon.
+Pinned assistants appear under an **Agents** section after the Tools group.

 ## Executing Assistants

 Assistants are executed by selecting the assistant from the ribbon and pressing "Execute":